William A. Gaston: Early life

 Gaston was born on May 1, 1859, in Roxbury, Massachusetts, to William and Louisa Augusta (Beecher) Gaston.
 His father was Governor of Massachusetts from 1875 to 1876.
-Gaston graduated from Roxbury Latin School in 1876 and Harvard College in 1880.
+Gaston graduated from Roxbury Latin School in 1876.

+Gaston graduated from Harvard College in 1880.
+While at Harvard, he was a member of Delta Kappa Epsilon (aka The Dickey Club).
 In 1879 he defeated Ramon Guiteras to win the Harvard's middleweight boxing championship.
 One of Gaston's seconds in the fight was Theodore Roosevelt.
 Gaston went on to graduate from Harvard Law School and was admitted to the bar in 1883.
-On April 9, 1892, he married Mary Davidson Lockwood.
-They had four children.
-Gaston resided in Boston, had a summer home on the Fox Islands in North Haven, and owned a 1,500 acre farm in Barre, Massachusetts, where he kept his champion cows.

-Legal career
+Career

+Law

 After passing the bar, Gaston joined his father's law firm, Gaston and Whitney.
 He eventually became a partner in the firm and in 1890 the firm's name changed to William Gaston and William A. Gaston.
 Frederick E. Snow was admitted as a partner in 1892 and the firm became Gaston and Snow.
 Richard M. Saltonstall joined in 1899 and the firm grew to become the largest in Boston.
 Gaston became a trustee of 15 estates in Boston and was the largest trustees in the city's who did not pursue trusteeship as a career.

-Business career
+Business

 In 1896, Gaston led a group that purchased the Boston Elevated Railway Company.
 As president of the railway he organized the city's various street railways into a single entity.
 He raised wages of railway employees and introduced worker's compensation.
 In 1899, his other business interests required him to step down in favor of William Bancroft.
 He remained with the company as chairman of the board until 1901.

 Gaston was a founding director of the National Shawmut Bank.
 On May 2, 1907, Gaston was elected president of the bank, which by then was the largest in New England.
 He successfully led the bank through the Panic of 1907.
 He remained president until 1917 and then served as chairman of the board until 1923.